neilotoole/streamcache/README.md

 After that process, let's say we want to dump out the entire contents of the input.

-Package `samplereader` provides a facility to create a `Source` from an underlying `io.Reader` (`os.Stdin` in this scenario), and spawn multiple readers, each of which can operate independently, in their own goroutines if desired.
+Package `streamcache` provides a facility to create a `Source` from an underlying `io.Reader` (`os.Stdin` in this scenario), and spawn multiple readers, each of which can operate independently, in their own goroutines if desired.
 The underlying source (again, `os.Stdin` in this